Repairing plaster on masonry walls

-Holding the hawk against the wall, use a steel float to push a small amount of the finishing plaster onto the browning and push it up and across holding the float at about 30° to the wall, move quite quickly to give a thin coating.
+Holding the hawk against the wall, use a steel float to push a small amount of the finishing plaster onto the undercoat and push it up and across holding the float at about 30° to the wall, move quite quickly to give a thin coating.

 Repeat this until the whole area of the repair has been covered and the finishing coating built up to the level of the surrounding plaster.

 Smooth the surface using the flat of a clean steel float.
 Begin at the bottom left (if you are right handed - if you are left handed, begin at the bottom right and move the float in an arc to the left) and move the float in an arc to the right.
 Slide the float off of the plaster and repeat this starting on the left but a little bit higher.
 Make sure to hold the float with the leading edge in the direction of the arc and apply a little pressure to the trailing edge as you move it through the arc.